CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/best_practices.md

 ## 4. Performance Considerations

-The `OpenEchoSystem.GuardClauses` library is designed to be lightweight.
+The `CosmicLexicon.Foundation.GuardClauses` library is designed to be lightweight.
 However, be mindful of the performance implications of your validation logic, especially in performance-critical code.

 *   The built-in guards for `InvalidEmail` and `InvalidUrl` use pre-compiled regular expressions for optimal performance.
 *   When creating custom guards, avoid long-running or complex operations.
 If a validation requires a database lookup or a web service call, it is likely business logic, not a precondition, and should not be in a guard clause.